The Hobbit (film series): With del Toro

-By November 2008, del Toro had said that he, Jackson, Walsh and Boyens would realise something new about the story every week and the script was continually changing.
+By November 2008, del Toro had said that he, Jackson, Walsh and Boyens would realize something new about the story every week and the script was continually changing.
 The writing hours increased to twelve each day, as they dedicated three weeks to finally deciding the films' structures.
-During the first few months of 2009, writing would start from 8:30 am and end at 3:00 pm when del Toro would meet with Weta (i.e., Weta Workshop and Weta Digital film effects companies).
+During the first few months of 2009, writing would start from 8:30 am and end at 3:00 pm when del Toro would meet with Weta (i.e., Wētā Workshop and Weta Digital film effects companies).
 Completion of the story outlines and treatments ended in March 2009 and the studios approved the start of writing the screenplay.
 Filming was expected to take place throughout 2010 in New Zealand, with del Toro renovating the Hobbiton sets near Matamata.
 For his part, Jackson had kept the Rivendell scale model and the Bag End set (which he has used as a guest house) from the trilogy.
 During the middle of the shoot, there was expected to be a break which would have allowed del Toro to edit The Hobbit while sets would be altered for the second film.
 The director expected the shoot to last 370 days.

 Jackson revealed in late November 2009 that he anticipated that the script for The Hobbit would not be finished until the beginning of 2010, delaying the start of production until the middle of that summer (several months later than previously anticipated).
 The announcement created doubts about whether the film would make its previously announced release dates of December 2011 and December 2012.
 Jackson reiterated that no casting decisions had been made.
 On 22 January 2010, Alan Horn said the first film would likely not be released until the fourth quarter of 2012.